realworldocaml/book/en/guided-tour.md

 As an example, let's walk through the process of inferring the type of `sum_if_true`.

-- OCaml requires that both arms of an `if` statement return the same type, so the expression `if test first then first else 0` requires that `first` must be the same type as `0`, which is `int`.
+- OCaml requires that both arms of an `if` statement have the same type, so the expression `if test first then first else 0` requires that `first` must be the same type as `0`, which is `int`.
   Similarly, from `if test second then second else 0` we can conclude